 Splash of Homemade Grenadine

-Rub some of the coconut cream on the rim and dip in coconut flakes then chill the glass in the freezer.
+Dip the glass rim in some coconut cream then into coconut flakes, chill the glass in the freezer.

 Add all the ingredients except the Grenadine to your cocktail shaker and shake until well chilled.
-Fill the glass with ice then pour the Grenadine in and gently strain the cocktail over the back of a bar spoon on top, garnish and serve.
+Fill the glass with ice then pour in the cocktail.
+Gently float the Grenadine over the back of a spoon over the top, garnish and serve.